 Qualified environmental cleanup (remediation) costs.
-The deduction for qualified environmental cleanup (remediation) costs was scheduled to expire for costs paid or incurred after 2001.
-It has been extended to include costs you pay or incur before 2004.
+The deduction for qualified environmental cleanup (remediation) costs has been extended to include costs you pay or incur before 2004.
+After December 31, 2003, these costs must be capitalized.
 See chapter 8.

 Marginal production of oil and gas.
-The suspension of the taxable income limit on percentage depletion from the marginal production of oil and natural gas that scheduled to expire for tax years beginning after 2001 has been extended to tax years beginning before 2004.
+The suspension of the taxable income limit on percentage depletion from the marginal production of oil and natural gas has been extended to tax years beginning before 2004.
 For more information on marginal production, see section 613A(c) of the Internal Revenue Code.